adrianyorke/forbiddenplanet/README.md

 configurations to be defined, built, tested and deployed using contemporary DevOps CI/CD pipelines.
 ### 9.5 Kibana Dashboard Integration
 ![Kibana](src/images/kibana.jpg)\
-Here's the introductory paragraph from the [Kibana wiki](https://en.wikipedia.org/wiki/Kibana):
+Introductory paragraph from the [Kibana wiki](https://en.wikipedia.org/wiki/Kibana):

 > “Kibana is an open source data visualization dashboard for Elasticsearch.
 It provides visualization capabilities on top
 > of the content indexed on an Elasticsearch cluster.
 Users can create bar, line and scatter plots, or pie charts and maps